junnpp/nyc-yellow-taxi/README.md

 ## Trend Analysis

 Since there are too many rows for my local computer to handle, each parquet file is processed individually and grouped by pick-up location and pick-up DateTime for the analysis which results in fewer rows.
-For DateTime without any ride per pick-up location, zeroes are manually added for each column except the location id and pick-up DateTime.

 ## Visualization